Python Lists

 Accessing List Elements:

 Use indexing to access elements in a list.
-Python uses zero-based indexing, so the first element is at index 0.
+Python follows zero-based indexing, meaning the initial element is located at index 0.

 my_list = [10, 20, 30, 40, 50]